yigitkalay/EmployeeHourlySalaryAPI/README.md

 Server=myServerAddress; Database=myDataBase; User Id=myUsername; Password=myPassword;
 ```

-## SQL Tables And Store Procedures
+## SQL Tables And Stored Procedures

 Database operations are done by creating these 4 tables and 1 stored procedure.